 - Drain the water out of noodles, rice them in cold water and spread them on to a plate.

-- Now take a wok or karahi add 2 tbsp of oil and add sliced ginger and spring onion, cook them for about a minute.
+- Now take a wok or karahi add 2 tablespoon of oil and add sliced ginger and spring onion, cook them for about a minute.

 - Now add rest of the vegetables and stir fry on high heat for 3-4 minutes so that veggies are slightly brown on the sides.